 Advaita is known as the Indian teaching of the one indivisible being, which is nothing but all-pervading consciousness.
 Advaita can be called the highest and ultimate spiritual teaching of humanity.
 However, Advaita is actually a non-teaching, because "being" cannot be taught, it can only be lived.
-And actually this teaching did not only originate in India, but has also developed in other cultures.
+And actually this teaching did originate not only in India, but has also developed in other cultures.
 Under different names it forms the innermost core, the essence of absolute Truth, which is inherent in every wisdom tradition and appears in the writings of Christian, Islamic and Jewish mysticism as well as in Buddhist Zen.
 It can be found in the writings of Master Eckehard and Jalalludin Rumi, in the writings of the Hasidim and Zen Masters as well as with Ramana Maharshi in the Indian Advaita tradition.

 Only the true Self, that which is eternal and does not come and go, counts in the classical form of the Advaita teachings, a pure "philosophy of BEING".
-This is the only thing the great Indian Advaita teachers speak about, without paying much attention to the transitory, often unpleasant conditions of human existence, from which Western seekers certainly suffer more than Eastern ones, since in the West the seekers live in a "spiritual desert" so to speak, and are not supported by an all-pervading spiritual matrix as in India.
+This is the only thing the great Indian Advaita teachers speak about, without paying much attention to the transitory, often unpleasant conditions of human existence.
+Western seekers certainly suffer more from these than Eastern ones, since in the West the seekers live in a "spiritual desert" so to speak („The occident is a spiritual developing country“ OM C. Parkin), and are not supported by an all-pervading spiritual matrix as in India.
 The Guru principle is largely unknown to them and the person of the Guru is often viewed with distrust and rejection, so that they are initially left totally on their own.